 How to Map Siemens S7 Tags to OPC UA: A Production-Grade Implementation Guide

-1. Controller Configuration & Namespace Resolution
+1. Controller Configuration & Namespace Resolution Permalink to this section

 The foundation of reliable S7-to-OPC UA mapping begins in TIA Portal.
 Native OPC UA servers on Siemens controllers expose three primary namespaces: ns=0 (OPC Foundation standard), ns=2 (Siemens system), and ns=3 (user-defined data blocks).
 To prevent namespace drift during firmware upgrades or engineering revisions, always enable Symbolic Access in the PLC properties and explicitly assign ns=3 to your application DBs.

-TIA Portal Configuration Checklist:
+TIA Portal configuration checklist:

 - Navigate to